The Three-Source Christianity: Paul, Mystery Cults, and the Composite Religion

 Confidence and Evidence

-• Basis: The Urantia Book directly documents the three-source composition of nominal Christianity at UB 98:6.5 and the specifically-Mithraic ritual influence at 98:6.3-4.
-The specifically-scholarly consensus on Paul's composite character is substantial across both the Sanders Jewish-roots framework and the subsequent Meeks Hellenistic-social-context analysis.
-The specifically-UB distinction between the religion of Jesus and the religion about Jesus provides the specifically-foundational interpretive framework.
+- Basis: The Urantia Book directly documents the three-source composition of nominal Christianity at UB 98:6.5 and the Mithraic ritual influence at 98:6.3-4.
+The scholarly consensus on Paul's composite character is substantial, running from the Sanders Jewish-roots framework through the Meeks treatment of Hellenistic social context.
+The Urantia Book's distinction between the religion of Jesus and the religion about Jesus provides the foundational interpretive frame.

 Related Decoder Articles